 Samantha is the flame haired wicked witch of the south, haunting New Orleans with her Sphynx familiars, Chicken, Rabbit, and Gator.
 She wants to hear your ghost stories, to know what color lipstick you’re wearing, and what your favorite book is.
 Follow her on Instagram as @SamanthaMacabre.

-Nixon Sixx spent the 1970s learning to walk, talk, see unicorns, and fight the monster under her bed.
-I spent the 1980s not getting along with kids my own age, wearing all black, and listening to Ministry.
-Not much has changed since then, except the internet was invented, which caused no end of trouble.
+Erin spent the 1970s learning to walk, talk, see unicorns, and fight the monster under her bed.
+She spent the 1980s not getting along with kids her own age, wearing all black, and listening to Ministry.
+For the next twenty-some years, not much changed except the internet was invented, which caused no end of trouble.
 These days she mostly hangs out in San Francisco with the the ridiculous Shaunday Dog and the partner formerly known as Mark27.
 For too many photos of small dogs, follow her on Instagram @ekerrigan.

-Zoetica hails as a painter, co-founder of Coilhouse Magazine, photographer and cosmonomad.
-Born in Moscow of Russian and Uighur descent, I was raised by a troupe of gypsy scientists from space, who sold me to an American technological research facility in 1992.
-After a daring escape I graduated from the LA County High School for the Arts and retreated for study into the underground atelier of much-revered style guru Madame Von Kuntzertag.
+Zoetica hails as an artist, co-founder of Coilhouse Magazine, photographer and cosmonomad.
+Born in Moscow of Russian and Uighur descent, she was raised by a troupe of gypsy scientists from space, who sold her to an American research facility in 1992.
+After a daring escape, she graduated from the LA County High School for the Arts and retreated to study into the underground atelier of the much-revered style guru, Madame Von Kuntzertag.
 This was followed by a brief stint at the School of the Art Institute of Chicago.
-I’ve traveled the world, gathering art and fashion expertise and am thrice certified as official Finesse Monitor to the Khan throne.
-I scheme & work on an excess of projects while residing in a secret Angel City den surrounded by mannequins, paint fumes & a nano-companion named Micron.
+She’s traveled the world, gathering art and fashion expertise and is thrice certified as official Finesse Monitor to the Khan throne.
+She schemes and works on an excess of projects while residing in a secret London den with her elf-husband and a nano-companion named Micron.
+Follow her Instagram @Zoetica.